wsherry/SYSC3303_Project/README.md

 - Use Case Diagrams
 - Read me

+Iteration 5:
+Alexei Tchekansky:

+Implemented the code to handle missing parts of error code 4.

+Ben Bozec:
+Implemented the code to handle missing parts of error code 4.

+Alan Lin:
+Fixed a bug that was not allowing duplicate packets from being handled properly.
+7=6yWrote out detailed setup instructions

+Pragya Singh:
+Wrote, edited and formatted the report.
+Redo some diagrams as they were incorrect and or unclear.

+Sherry Wang:
+Fixed a bug that was not allowing duplicate packets from being handled properly.

+Added Feature since Iteration 4:
+- Can handle multiple files being send of 512 bytes

 Added Features since Iteration 3:
 - Deal with I/O errors that can occur
 - Preparing transmitte, recieve and handeling TFTP Error packets